Kling 1.5 vs 1.0 - A Comparison through Kling API

 Artifacts

-The video from Kling 1.0 was riddled with artifacts: the unnatural distortion in both the characters, an absent dog, and vanishing hands.
+The video from Kling 1.0 was full of artifacts: the unnatural distortion in both the characters, the absent dog, and the vanishing hands.
 While in the video made by Kling 1.5 showed no such flaws.

 For this prompt, it's evident that the video output produced by Kling 1.5 marks a significant improvement over its predecessor.